 You will need to attach a copy of your Divorce Order to this form.
-You will also need to provide the date of your marriage and indicate in which province or territory your divorce was granted.
+You will also need to provide the date of your marriage and also indicate in which province or territory your divorce was granted.

-You will need to confirm that there is no child support orders or spousal support orders under the Divorce Act.
-You will also need to confirm that there are no undecided claims in a court in a province or territory for support under the Divorce Act.
+You will need to confirm that there is a child support order under the Divorce Act.
+You will also need to confirm that there are no undecided variation proceeding in a court in a province or territory for support under the Divorce Act.
 This may be complicated to answer.
 You may wish to speak with a lawyer for advice about your circumstances.